Posted on 2 Comments

 What are Running Socks?

-Socks are designed especially for running, with extra protection for your feet, improve blood circulation, and foot health, and prevents blisters.
+Socks are designed especially for running, with extra protection for your feet, improve blood circulation, and foot health, and prevent blisters.

 The fabric of running socks is breathable, and padded, and they absorb sweat, which means that the foot is drier than when wearing regular cotton socks.